 Frugal people will often leave their wallet and cards at home and focus on the people they’re with and not on the things they could buy.
 When they do bring their wallet and see something they want, they’ll give themselves a time buffer before buying.

 #12 – Throw Away Left Overs

-Chances are when you made dinner last night you made too much, right?
+Chances are when you made dinner last night, you made too much, right?
 What did you do with the leftovers?
 I really hope the answer is you threw them in some Tupperware and ate them for lunch today!
-There are so many people who succeed at the first part, but end up throwing them away a few days later when they start going bad.
+There are so many people who succeed at the first part, but end up throwing them away a few days later when they start to go bad.